catalyst-cloud/catalystcloud-docs/source/object-storage/using-container.rst

     .. tab:: Swift API

-        For this section of the documentation, we will cover the basic features for using the Swift object storage API.
+        For this section of the documentation, we will cover the basic features of using the Swift object storage API.
 For a more in depth understanding of the features that are offered via this API we recommend reading through the official `OpenStack documentation